AlexandreBRUXELLE/HereWeGo/README.md

 # HereWeGo
-Start golang environnement in a docker - install golang - IDE - workdir - ...
+Start golang environnement in a docker - install golang - IDE for golang - workdir - ...

+## Install
+- install docker
+- exec : bash runGoDocker.sh

+## Use
+When the container is ready lauch just liteide